PhD Program: Patient-Oriented Research

 GSHMS PhD students must complete a minimum of 2 ECTS from at least two of the following domains:

-To help PhD students enrolled in the Technology and Engineering-Oriented Research program plan their studies, we have compiled a list of recommended courses below.
+To help PhD students enrolled in the Patient-Oriented Research program plan their studies, we have compiled a list of recommended courses below.

 Please note: